How to plant bare root ground covers

 How To Plant Bare Root Ferns

 The next step is to add a layer of mulch.
 A good much, such as aged compost, bark mulch, etc., will be needed for the area to retain moisture.
 Straw can also be used to help with keeping the soil moist and cool.
-Water as much as is needed to keep the soil moist.
+Water as much as is required in order to keep the soil moist.
 Do not over water.
 This will cause the tuber to rot.
-The fronds will begin to pop up as the ground begins to get warmer in the late spring.
+The fronds will begin to pop up as the ground starts to get warmer in the late spring.

 After planting, inspect the exposed areas of the plant and pinch or trim any damage, etc. Water daily if weather allows.
 Early morning is the best time for watering the new plants.
 Drainage and evaporation will be best during the day when it is sunny and warm.